-People just aren’t paying up for mansions like they used to, and the list price on this piece of Canadian TV history has come down from $21,788,800 in 2018.
-So you could almost call this a ‘steal’, as long as you’re among the ultra-rich of course.
+The cheaper list price on this piece of Canadian TV history from April might be considered a 'steal', as long as one is among the ultra-rich, of course.

-La Belle Maison is a massive 24,000 square feet, 3 storeys, and sits on half an acre.
-No wonder the rundown Rosebud motel just wasn’t cutting it.
+La Belle Maison is a massive 24,000 square foot building with three storeys, and sits on half an acre.
+No wonder the rundown Rosebud motel just wasn't cutting it.

 There's plenty of room for guests, or if you pool together your money with a dozen or more of your best friends to buy it.
 It has 12 bedrooms and 16 bathrooms.

 Balconies and frescoes were inspired by the Sistine Chapel.
 Stained-glass skylights light up the foyer clad with marble.

 A dip in the outdoor pool on a nice day awaits.
 No problem if the weather doesn't cooperate, because there's an indoor pool too.

 When the pandemic is finally over, there's a banquet room for when it's time to party.